PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 Explanation
 Scrum does not prohibit the Product Owner or the Scrum Master do development work.
 However, it is not the best practice because it could create a conflict of interest.
+___
+#### Question:
+Which of the following are true?
+(Select the best three answers)
+- [x] The Developers are always accountable for instilling quality by adhering to a Definition of Done
+- [x] The fundamental unit of Scrum is a small team of people, a Scrum Team.
+- [ ] The Product Owner is responsible for the sizing Product Backlog items.
+- [x] Sprints are the heartbeat of Scrum, where ideas are turned into value.

+Explanation
+c.
+The Developers who will be doing the work are responsible for the sizing.
+The Product Owner may influence the Developers by helping them understand and select trade-offs.
+___
+#### Question:
+Which of the following are the responsibilities of the Developers of a Scrum Team?
+(choose the best three answers)
+- [ ] Report their progress to management
+- [x] Estimate the size of Product Backlog items
+- [x] Do the work planned in the Sprint Backlog
+- [x] Select Product Backlog items for the Sprint
+- [ ] Order the Product Backlog

+Explanation
+Comments: a.
+False, the Scrum Team is self-managed and doesn’t report progress to management.
+B. True, The Developers who will be doing the work are responsible for the sizing.
+C. True, Developers are the people in the Scrum Team that are committed to creating any aspect of a usable Increment each Sprint in light of the Sprint Backlog.
+D. True, during Sprint Planning, the Developers select items from the Product Backlog to include in the current Sprint. e.
+False, the Product Owner is accountable for ordering the Product Backlog.
+This one can be tricky because it is possible for the Product Owner to delegate the task of ordering the Product Backlog to Developers.
+However, since the question is asking for the three best answers, this one shouldn’t be considered correct.
 </details>

 ## Product Owner